 As in prior years, the Committee received an independent benchmarking report covering each of the roles, which detailed market trends.
-Having considered the report, the Committee determined that, for the team as a whole (excluding the Executive Directors), there would be an overall average rise of 8.8% in base salaries with effect from 1 April 2022.
-The average employee bonus (excluding the Executive Directors) increased by 13.2% reflecting alignment between employee pay and our strong business performance.
+Having considered the report, the Committee determined that, for the team as a whole (excluding the Executive Directors), there would be an overall average rise of 9.4% in base salaries with effect from 1 April 2023.
+The average employee bonus (excluding the Executive Directors) fell by 5.9%, reflecting our continued outperformance but also the more difficult economic and property market conditions.